 Independent living arrangements range from apartment-style dwellings to spacious villa communities.
 Residents enjoy their private spaces while having access to common areas for dining, exercising, and gathering with friends.

-Sunset offers independent living at The Woodlands (at Sunset House) and Fieldstone Villas (on the grounds of Sunset Village).
-Both locations provide a vibrant community-living environment, enriching relationships, and staff fully dedicated to residents’ overall wellbeing.
+Sunset offers independent living at Fieldstone Villas (on the grounds of Sunset Village).
+The Villas provide a vibrant community-living environment, enriching relationships, and staff fully dedicated to residents’ overall wellbeing.

 More than half of Americans age 65 or older have some degree of diminished ADL capacity.
 Assisted living communities support individuals who require help with activities such as maintaining personal hygiene, dressing, ambulating, and taking prescription medications.
 Nurses and nursing assistants, as well as other caregivers, are on-site around the clock.